 TABLE 3 (Cont'd) Covered Health Services Percentage of Allowable Amounts Payable by the HDHP: Network Non-Network Family Planning and Infertility Services FDA-approved women's contraception methods, voluntary sterilization and contraceptive counseling 100% Annual Deductible does not apply 60% after you meet the Annual Deductible All other family planning services and supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Habilitation and Rehabilitation Services - Outpatient Therapy (including physical therapy, occupational therapy, and speech therapy) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hearing Aids Requiring a Prescription Maximum Benefits of \$1,000 per ear for any consecutive 36-month period and \$1 per battery.
-(Effective 09/01/18, the \$1,000 maximum will no longer apply to hearing aids for minors 18 years and younger) 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible High-Tech Radiology - CT, PET, MRI, MRA and Nuclear Medicine - Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Home Health Care Home infusion therapy 80% after you meet the Annual Deductible Not Covered All other home health care services 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Maximum of 100 visits per Calendar Year Hospice Care 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hospital - Inpatient Stay 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible
+The \$1,000 maximum does not apply to hearing aids for Participants 18 years of age and younger) 80% after you meet the Annual Deductible 80% after you meet the Network Annual Deductible High-Tech Radiology - CT, PET, MRI, MRA and Nuclear Medicine - Outpatient 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Home Health Care Home infusion therapy 80% after you meet the Annual Deductible Not Covered All other home health care services 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Maximum of 100 visits per Calendar Year Hospice Care 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Hospital - Inpatient Stay 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible

-TABLE 3 (Cont'd) Covered Health Services Percentage of Allowable Amounts Payable by the HDHP: Network Non-Network Lab, X-Ray and Diagnostics - Outpatient See Section 3, How the Plan Works , under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non-Network lab and diagnostic imaging services.
+TABLE 3 (Cont'd) Covered Health Services Percentage of Allowable Amounts Payable by the HDHP: Network Non-Network Lab, X-Ray and Diagnostics - Outpatient See Section 3, How the Plan Works, under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non-Network lab and diagnostic imaging services.
 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Maternity Care Physician's Services No Coinsurance applies to Network prenatal visits and to Network obstetrician delivery services.
+BCBSTX processes benefits under the CDHS plan as Global maternity fee paid at 100% after deductible for network benefits.
 Complications of Pregnancy are treated as Physician's Office Services - Sickness and Injury.
-100% Annual Deductible does not apply 60% after you meet the Annual Deductible Coinsurance and Deductible applies to initial Network prenatal visit.
-Subsequent visits and obstetrician delivery services are covered at 100% for Network services Hospital - Inpatient Stay A separate Coinsurance and Deductible will not apply for a newborn child unless the child's length of stay in the Hospital exceeds the mother's or unless the mother is not an HDHP Participant.
-80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services (Non-obstetric services) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible • Lab, X-Ray and Diagnostics - Outpatient See Section 3, How the Plan Works , under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non-Network lab and diagnostic imaging services.
-80% after you meet the Annual Deductible If these services are billed by the Provider as preventive, coverage will be at 100% and the Annual Deductible will not apply 60% after you meet the Annual Deductible Medical Supplies 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible
+Coinsurance and Deductible applies to initial Network prenatal visit.
+Subsequent visits and obstetrician delivery services are covered at 100% for Network services after deductible.
+100% 60% after you meet the Annual Deductible Hospital - Inpatient Stay A separate Coinsurance and Deductible will not apply for a newborn child unless the child's length of stay in the Hospital exceeds the mother's or unless the mother is not an HDHP Participant.
+80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Physician Fees for Surgical and Medical Services (Non-obstetric services) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Lab, X-Ray and Diagnostics - Outpatient See Section 3, How the Plan Works, under the heading Accessing Benefits for more information on Balance Billing and when it may apply to Non-Network lab and diagnostic imaging services.
+80% after you meet the Annual Deductible If these services are billed by the Provider as preventive, coverage will be at 100% and the Annual Deductible will not apply 60% after you meet the Annual Deductible